nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - ✅ **Edit Tasks**: Update task title and description
 - ✅ **Delete Tasks**: Remove tasks from the list
 - ✅ **Toggle Completion**: Mark tasks as complete or incomplete
-- ✅ **Data Persistence**: Tasks persist across application restarts
+- ✅ **Data Persistence**: Tasks persist in MySQL database across restarts
 - ✅ **Input Validation**: Client and server-side validation for data integrity
 - ✅ **Error Handling**: User-friendly error messages for all operations